BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/PHP.md

 The web server will be on port 4000 and the page you'll be working with is hello.php.
 So, browse to [http://localhost:4000/hello.php](http://localhost:4000/hello.php){:target="_blank"}.
 You will see a simple starting page.

+Later, when it's time to shut the container down.
+Return to that command line, press Ctrl-C to stop the server, and enter `docker compose down` to stop the server.

 ## The Basics

 Three basic principles: